 With a shift in operations to permit work for private clients as well as government agencies, the organisation was renamed Chemistry Centre (WA) in 1988.

-We are proud to continue the tradition of the first government chemists in 1895 of providing high quality scientific services to protect, support and develop the community.
+We are proud to continue the tradition of the State government's first chemists providing high quality scientific services to protect, support and develop the community.